skyzyx/resume/resumes/ryanparman-tpm.md

 ### [McGraw Hill] — Remote (since COVID), previously Seattle, WA

+> McGraw Hill is a _learning science_ company which produces textbooks, digital learning tools, and adaptive technology to enhance learning.
+It is one of the “big three” educational publishers in the U.S, and was acquired by Platinum Equity 2021.

 #### Principal Engineer, Cloud Center of Excellence (January 2024—October 2024)

 * Joined a team whose mission was to provide guidance and support in the cloud journey of the entire organization.